-DRAFT SUPPLEMENTAL ENVIRONMENTAL IMPACT REPORT - DATED SEPTEMBER 2022 (STATE CLEARINGHOUSE NUMBER: 2022010214)
+NOTICE OF PREPARATION OF AN ENVIRONMENTAL IMPACT REPORT FOR THE BUTTE COUNTY GENERAL PLAN UPDATE - DATED OCTOBER 7, 2022 (STATE CLEARINGHOUSE NUMBER: 2022100151)

-Dear Ms. Schultz:
+Dear Mr. Michelena:

-The Department of Toxic Substances Control (DTSC) received a Draft Supplemental Environmental Impact Report (EIR) for the City of San Leandro Housing Element and General Plan Update (Project).
-The Lead Agency is receiving this notice from DTSC because the Project potentially includes one or more of the following: groundbreaking activities, work in close proximity to a roadway, presence of site buildings that may require demolition or modifications, importation of backfill soil, and/or work on or in close proximity to an agricultural or former agricultural site.
+The Department of Toxic Substances Control (DTSC) received a Notice of Preparation of an Environmental Impact Report (EIR) for the Butte County General Plan Update (Project).
+The Lead Agency is receiving this notice from DTSC because the Project includes one or more of the following: groundbreaking activities, work in close proximity to a roadway, work in close proximity to mining or suspected mining or former mining activities, presence of site buildings that may require demolition or modifications, importation of backfill soil, and/or work on or in close proximity to an agricultural or former agricultural site.

-DTSC recommends that the Hazards and Hazardous Materials section of the EIR address actions to be taken for any sites impacted by hazardous waste or hazardous materials within the Project area.
+A common practice for lead agencies producing general plan type California Environmental Quality Act documents is to reference the listing compiled in accordance with California Government Code Section 65962.5, commonly known as the Cortese List.
+Not all sites impacted by hazardous waste or hazardous materials will be found on the Cortese List.
+DTSC recommends that the Hazards and Hazardous Materials section of the forthcoming EIR address actions to be taken for any sites impacted by hazardous waste or hazardous materials within the Project area, not just those found on the Cortese List.
+DTSC recommends consulting with other agencies that may provide oversight to hazardous waste facilities and sites in order to determine a comprehensive listing of all sites impacted by hazardous waste or hazardous materials within the Project area.
 DTSC hazardous waste facilities and sites with known or suspected contamination issues can be found on DTSC's EnviroStor data management system.
 The EnviroStor Map feature can be used to locate hazardous waste facilities and sites for a county, city, or a specific address.
 A search within EnviroStor indicates that numerous hazardous waste facilities and sites are present within the Project's region.
-DTSC also recommends consulting with other agencies that may provide oversight to hazardous waste facilities and sites in order to determine a comprehensive listing of all sites impacted by hazardous waste or hazardous materials within the Project area.

-Ms. Avalon Schultz October 31, 2022 Page 2
+Mr. Mark Michelena November 4, 2022 Page 2